-Thanks for chatting with Lively!
-Can you tell us what the pros and cons are of being a flight attendant?
+Lively: Can you tell us what the pros and cons are of being a flight attendant?

-Is there anything that would surprise us about your job?
+L: Is there anything that would surprise us about your job?

 KR: A lot of people don't realize that we have crew quarters with bunk beds on those long flights, so if I can fall sleep, I can sometimes get an extra two hours sleep while working.

-Is there anything travelers should be weary of when flying?
+L: Is there anything travelers should be weary of when flying?

 The cabin air is drier than a desert, so stay more hydrated than you'd think you need to while flying.
 The water used for coffee is potable; however, it's not the tastiest kind.
 Same goes for hot water to make tea.

-Do you have any tips for long flights?
+L: Do you have any tips for long flights?

 - Get Up and Move Around Frequently: But please refrain from doing yoga in the galley!
 It's not the time or place for a workout, but a few walking laps around the plane and some gentle seated stretches will keep you feeling your best.

-And drink lots of water.
+- Remember to Hydrate: Drink lots of water.
 If you drink alcohol, I suggest drinking half of what you normally would; hangovers happen more easily at altitude.
 If you have dietary restrictions, pack snacks because the selection on the plane is limited.